learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 ## Instructions

-For this project, you’ll be building out a React application that displays a list student grades.
+For this project, you’ll be building out a React application that displays a list of student grades.

 Part of what this code challenge is testing is your ability to follow given instructions.
 While you will definitely have a significant amount of freedom in how you implement the features, be sure to carefully read the directions for setting up the application.

 When you clone down this project, the component `<ClassContainer />` will have an initial default state.
 Use this data to get the students rendering.
 Once that is complete, you can replace that initial state with data you fetch from [this provided API endpoint](https://sheltered-fortress-25476.herokuapp.com).

 ## Deliverables

 **Please implement the following user stories:**
-- As a user, you should be able to see all the students for a given class.
+- As a user, you should be able to select a course from the dropdown menu which will place a call to the API endpoint for students in that course.
-- As a user, you should be able to select a class from the dropdown menu which will place a call to the API endpoint for students in that class.
+- When the course is changed, all the students for a given class should be listed and the course data should update.
-- As a user, you should be able to edit information for a single student which will make a call to update the API and render on the front end.
-Assume that you need to send all the student information the API to process the edit properly.
+- Users should be able to edit information for a single student which will make a call to update the API and render on the front end.

 ![example project](public/app.gif)